 Summary

 This business English lesson helps students master the art of 'managing up' and influencing senior stakeholders.
 The class material includes a vocabulary matching exercise, a listening gap-fill task on core principles, and a grammar focus on using modal verbs for diplomatic language.
-Students study useful phrases for professional communication before applying everything they've learned in a practical role-play scenario where they must update a senior manager about a project risk.
+Students will study useful phrases for professional communication before applying everything they've learned in a practical role-play scenario where they must update a senior manager about a project risk.

 Activities